JuliaImages/Images.jl/doc/extendingIO.md

 ```

 When this imread is called, the magic bytes have already been read
 from the stream.
-To make parsing the header easier, we started over
+In this case, it's easier to parse the header if we start over
 from the beginning of the file with the `seek(stream, 0)` statement.

 Next, we parse the header information.
 Many of the fields in this